mdibl/data_downloads/orthodb/readme.md

 ## OrthoDB downloads frequency

-Since it's not easy task to programatically get the release information, we will thes the updates to run on demand - with the release info being passed to the downloader script as an argument.
+Since it's not easy task to programatically get the release information of this data source from their download site, we will set the updates to run on demand - with the release info being passed to the downloader script as an argument.

 ```